treesess/STEAMRELAY/showcase/240507 takeout taster blind box/readme.md

-This is the most meaningful job i've done this year so far.
+This is the most meaningful thing i've done for others this year so far.

 We went to a high school bringing stuff for students.
 The purpose of this trip was to get high school students interested in engineering.
-A non-profit trip without propaganda but only showed the logo of our institute.
+A non-profit trip without propaganda, only showed the logo of our institute.

 A tenon puzzle and a catapult model were chosen to be the gifts for the students.
 They are expected to have fun assembling the tenon puzzle (榫卯梅花鎖) and the catapult.

-Credits to the authors first:
+**Credits to the authors of designs first:**

 - Tenon Puzzle: https://makerworld.com/en/models/401095#profileId-302599
 - Catapult: https://www.printables.com/en/model/211679-catapult-card/